Madurai Nayak dynasty: Decline

-Descendants

-Some of the family members of Vangaru Thirumalai established the Nayak dynasty in Sri Lanka known as the Kandy Nayaks.
-They ruled till 1815 with Kandy as their capital and were also the last ruling dynasty of Sri Lanka.
-The Kings of Kandy had from an early time sought marrriages with Madurai and many of the queens were from Madurai.
-The Kandy Nayaks received military support from the Nayaks of Madurai in fighting off the Portuguese.
-And in the 17th and 18th centuries, marital alliances between the Kandyan kings and Nayak princesses had become a matter of policy.

 Administration

 The Madurai Nayakas followed a decentralized governance style.
 The king was supreme ruler, but his main advisor was the dalavai, who controlled both civil and military matters.
-The three most effective dalavais were Ariyanatha Mudaliar, Eamppayya and Narasappayya.
+The three most effective dalavais were Ariyanatha Mudaliar, Ramappayya and Narasappayya.
 The next most important figure was the pradhani or finance minister, and then the rayasam, chief of the bureaucracy.
 The kingdom was divided into provinces and local areas, each with its own governor and bureaucracy.
 The most basic unit was the village.
 Revenue would be earned through taxes on land.

 The Nayakas also had a parallel system of administration.
 They divided their territory into 72 palayams, each of which was ruled by a palaiyakkarar, better known as polygar.
 These warrior-chiefs had a significant amount of autonomy from the centre and held powers of law enforcement and judicial administration.
 In return, they would give one-third of the palaiyam's revenue to the Nayaka and another third for the upkeep of an army.
 Often, however, the polygars were completely outside central control and would raid and pillage nearby territory.